 Many misunderstandings arise because poor legal draftsmen often randomly capitalise words without having defined them.
 As a result, many people have come to assume that lawyers use capitals for no apparent reason.

-Perhaps this is done through ignorance of our language, or perhaps the draftsman wanted the document to look more formal without understanding what he was doing.
+Perhaps this is done through ignorance of our language, or perhaps the draftsman wanted the document to look more formal without understanding what they were doing.

 You rarely find these errors in government documents, and never in acts drawn by parliamentary draftsmen.